3D modeling with 3ds Max

 Learn how to master design visualization with 3ds Max, Arnold, and Autodesk Flow Capture.
 Enhance your skills in 3D modeling, high-quality rendering, and collaborative workflows for stunning and efficient design projects.

-From Revit to 3ds Max
+Make your architectural model shine from Revit to 3ds Max

 Find out how 3ds Max can be used in tandem with Revit, including linking a Revit model into 3ds Max, adding and controlling lights, configuring rendering views, and adjusting image quality with rendering parameters.